ishani-ss/ishani-ss/README.md

 While I can't improve on the hardest part of my role on my own, I can play around with machine learning algorithms to see how they work and how best I can communicate algorithmic performance and insights.

-A list of all my projects/musings can be found below ~
+A list of all my projects can be found below ~

 <br/>